The British Council has 70 years of experience in supporting sustainable change and improving people’s lives in the Middle East and North Africa.

 - English language expertise, including teaching English, teacher training and exams

 - our contribution to the development agenda in the region

 - our not-for-profit and politically independent status.

 Quality education for all

 We work with governments and other stakeholders to improve the availability and quality of primary, secondary and higher education.
-Through the Support to Improving the Quality of Education in Iraq project we are working to improve pedagogic skills, set up supported self-evaluation and development planning and develop leadership within schools.
+Through the Support to Improving the Quality of Education in Iraq project we are working to improve pedagogic skills, support self-evaluation and development planning and build up leadership within schools.

 The Development Partnerships in Higher Education programme helped to strengthen capacity within the Iraqi higher education sector, by designing and facilitating knowledge sharing and professional development in teaching and research.

 Sustainable development through collaboration